Snake-Sanders/tttenvtools/README.md

 # tttenvtools
 My environment setup tools

-Consists of a web page manually generated using erb templates were is collected all the links and documents needed daily.
+Consists of a static web page, generated using _erb_ and _rhtml_ templates.
+These pages are collected all the links and documents needed in daily basis.

-Ideally using Sinatra is the main goal but since the simplicity of the page it make sense not to use a web server for the moment.
-All the pages are statically generated.
+Ideally the pages would be dynamically generated with _Sinatra_, however due to the simplicity of the pages it make sense to leave that feature for future extensions.
-Some sections are generated based on information in a _json_ file.

-The templates and json files are not part of this repository due to confidentiality.
+The source of the information that seeds the templates is a _JSON_ file.
+The _rhtml_ templates and _JSCON_ files are not part of this repository due to confidentiality.